cstate/cstate/README.md

 + Before submitting a pull request, create an issue to [discuss the implications of your proposal](https://github.com/cstate/cstate/issues).
 + Or if you are a translator — [see this](https://github.com/cstate/cstate/wiki/Translations#add-your-translations).
 + Write consistent, simple, readable code, and precise documentation.
-+ Version numbers should be added in the JS partial, the meta[generator] tag, and API index!
++ Version numbers should be added in the JS partial, the meta[generator] tag, and API index.

 ## License ✍

 [MIT](https://github.com/cstate/cstate/blob/master/LICENSE.md) © [Mantas Vilčinskas](https://github.com/mistermantas)

-Thanks to all the [contributors](https://github.com/cstate/cstate/graphs/contributors)!
+A special thanks to all [the contributors](https://github.com/cstate/cstate/graphs/contributors)